 Michigan Attorneys Defending The Right To Use Marijuana For Medical Reasons

-In fact, some sheriffs and prosecutors have made it a priority to arrest and prosecute people for marijuana possession even if they have a marijuana card and have done everything they can to comply with the law.
-At Amberg, Amberg & Williams, we vigorously defend clients who use marijuana as medicine but have found themselves charged with a crime.
+In fact, some sheriffs and prosecutors have made it a priority to arrest even if they have a medical marijuana card and have done everything they can to comply with the law.
+At Williams & Associates, we vigorously defend clients who use marijuana as medicine but have found themselves charged with a crime.

 Under the law, a patient who qualifies to use medical marijuana has the right to possess 2.5 ounces of the drug for medicinal use.
 Some court decisions also suggest that a patient is allowed to possess as much marijuana as may be needed to ensure uninterrupted availability of the drug for treatment of his or her symptoms.

 Patients who do not have a primary caregiver are allowed to grow up to 12 marijuana plants for their own consumption.
 However, law enforcement has been known to investigate people for these small growing operations and make an arrest for cultivation.

 Because this is such an evolving area of law, it is always best to consult with an attorney before using or growing medical marijuana.
 If you have been wrongfully charged already, seek out Williams & Associates immediately.
 We will work hard to have the charges dismissed or at least reduced to a misdemeanor.